pyre-strict

 gradients = self.gradient_func(

-self.forward_func, inputs, target, additional_forward_args
+self.forward_func, inputs_tuple, target, additional_forward_args

 )